St. Paul, TX Demographics

 A map of St. Paul's Population by Race

-Of the 1,860 places in Texas, St. Paul is the 1185th most populous.
+St. Paul is ranked the 1120th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Paul was ranked the 1185th most populous place in the 2020 Census.

 St. Paul's White Population